 Applicants will be asked to present the following:

-Any two octave scale and its arpeggio detaché whole bows.
+Any 2 octave scale and its arpeggio detaché whole bows.

-Any one octave scale and its arpeggio, demonstrating knowledge of flats, slurred two notes to a bow.
+Any 1 octave scale, slurred 2 notes to a bow and its arpeggio, slurred 3 notes to a bow.

 A prepared piece of music chosen to demonstrate current technical and musical ability.

-All applicants must print and complete the student ensemble application form 2019 (PDF 136KB) and bring it to the audition.
+All applicants must print and complete the student ensemble application form (PDF 194KB) and bring it to the audition.

 Orchestra members will be selected based on their ability in these areas: